sisinflab-swot/cowl/docs/howto/index.rst

 ====================

 Cowl can be built and run on **Windows**, **macOS** and **Linux**.
-It has also been successfully deployed to a wider range of platforms, including tiny microcontrollers, with relatively minor build system setup.
+It has also been successfully deployed to a wider range of platforms, including microcontroller units (such as Arduino_ and ST_ boards), with relatively minor build system setup.
 It can be compiled either as a **static** or **dynamic library**.

 Requirements
 ------------